montagestudio/docs.montagestudio.com/montagejs/serialization-declaration.md

 });
 ```

 The following simple example adds data bindings to a serialization.
-It consists of two Slider components.
-The first slider's value is bound to the second slider's value.
+It consists of two `Slider` components.
+The first `Slider`'s value is bound to the second `Slider`'s value.
 By default, data bindings are bi-directional, so changes to either bound property are pushed to the corresponding property.
-The arrow property "<-" or "<->" indicates if the the direction of the binding is one or two way.
+The arrow property `<-` or `<->` indicates if the the direction of the binding is one or two way.

+> Performance tip: prefer one-way bindings unless you absolutely need two-way bindings.

 ```html
 <html>